- Carbon Trading

 Humans have caused a rise in the earth’s temperature- up to 1 degree Celsius above preindustrial levels, as stated by the Intergovernmental Panel on Climate Change (IPCC).
 Prolonged wildfires, deadly cyclones, flooding events, catastrophic storms, and more are regularly occurring.
 These natural calamities clearly point to the devastating impacts of climate change.
 Researchers warn that climate change’s ecological, social, and economic effects could easily rise to fatal levels, given the current predictions.
 According to experts, the impacts of global warming on financial markets could influence investment decisions and could lead to certain financial stability risks.

 The pace at which global action and effort are taken to reduce emissions will determine the impacts over the coming years.
 It is now binding on decision-makers- from financial and infrastructural services to tax and energy policy- to reduce the effects of human-induced climate change.
-And to enable a suitable transition to the United Nation’s target of net zero emissions by the year 2050.
-Today, regulators need to take the correct steps to ensure that financial systems are protected from climate-related shocks.
+And to enable a suitable transition to the United Nation’s net zero emissions target by the year 2050.
+Today, regulators must take the correct steps to ensure financial systems are protected from climate-related shocks.

 These risks could significantly affect the value of financial institutions and instruments.
 The extent of these risks and their relationship depends on climatic change and the course of action to avoid them.
 They also depend upon the efficient or inefficient transformation of the economy into a low-carbon one.